kaye360/joshkaye/README.md

-# Astro Starter: Templates and Component
+# Astro Starter: Templates and Componenta

 By Josh Kaye